Office politics are tricky to navigate.

 If you apologize for your mistakes and fix them quickly, people will recognize your effort and remorse.
 Should they be kind, they may even allow you to save face.
 If your effort in fixing your mistakes goes unrecognized and significant effort is made to get you in trouble, then you should be wary of the people who are attempting to maximize the importance of the mistakes you make.

 If you make a mistake at work which is only known to you and the person of interest, gauge whether they’re willing to let you save face.

 If they are understanding and hold you in high regard upon discovery of issues, they will let you know of that mistake prior to spreading the word to anyone else.
 People who communicate your mistakes to others quicker than needed, aren’t willing to let you safe face, and may be acting with malice propelling their quick escalations.

 People who like you at work will provide you with every opportunity to avoid getting in trouble.
 The people who strive to do the opposite do not care for the upkeep of your reputation, and communication with them should be handled with care.
 By analyzing who is motivated to get you in trouble, you’ll know which issues you should prioritize should they arise.
 You’ll know that should an issue affect those who have a tendency to exaggerate and escalate, it should be quickly mitigated.
 Take note of people who aim to ruin your reputation by not letting you save face and render them powerless before they use their power to get you in trouble.

 These methods are not fool-proof, and sometimes your mistakes will warrant big reactions which need quick action to mitigate.
-However, if only specific people are reacting in a big way to your mistakes, then you need to further analyze to see if those people are operating with hidden motives.
+However, if only specific people are reacting in big ways to your mistakes, then you have enough information to point your analysis of hidden motives in a specific direction.